Online Biology Dictionary – D

 dopa L-3,4-dihydroxyphenylalanine.

-dormancy /DORE-muhn-see/ n.
+dormancy /DORE-mən-see/ n.
 A period of interrupted growth and metabolic inactivity.

-dormant /DORE-muhnt, -mant/ adj.
+dormant /DORE-mənt/ adj.
 In a state of dormancy.

 double circulatory system A blood circulation in which the pulmonary circulation is separate from the systemic circulation (as in mammals, birds, and crocodilians).

-double fertilization The unique mode of fertilization seen only in flowering plants where two sperm cells fertilize two separate cells within the embryo sac.
-One cell contains the egg and the other contains two polar nuclei.
+double fertilization The unique mode of fertilization seen only in angiosperms, where two sperm cells (male gametes)fertilize two separate cells within the embryo sac.
+One of them fuses with the female gamete, or egg cell, which after fertilization goes on to develop into the embryo.
+The other fuses with the two polar nuclei to form the endosperm.

 dropsy /DRAWP-see/ n.
 An archaic term for swelling of soft tissue caused by accumulation of water.

-Drosophila /druh-SAWF-uh-luh/ A genus of flies commonly used in genetics and cytology experiments; commonly known as fruit flies.
+Drosophila /drə-SAWF-ə-lə/ A genus of flies commonly used in genetics and cytology experiments; commonly known as fruit flies.
 PICTURE

-dryopithecine /DRY-oh-PITH-uh-seen/ n.
+dryopithecine /DRĪ-ō-PITH-ə-seen/ n.
 Any of various Miocene apes, formerly widespread in Eurasia.
 MORE INFORMATION

-dura mater (also dura) /D(Y)ER-uh MADE-er/ The tough, fibrous outer membranous sheath of the brain and spinal cord.
+dura mater (also dura) /D(Y)ER-ə-MADE-er/ The tough, fibrous outer membranous sheath of the brain and spinal cord.

 duplex DNA /DOOP-lex/ Two single polynucleotide DNA chains joined along their lengths to form a double helix.